 How long should I wait before I get a second opinion about a missed miscarriage?

-I know your first instinct is to run straight to another doctor, clinic or the ER to get a second opinion right now, but the general guideline is to wait one week.
-Why?
-If in one week the baby has not grown at all, there is no doubt that your baby is indeed gone and you’ve had a missed miscarriage.
+I know your first instinct is to run straight to another doctor, clinic, or the ER to get a second opinion right now, but the general guideline is to wait at least one week.
 If you get a second opinion right away, yes you’re getting a new machine and new person reading that machine, but if your due date is incorrect or your baby is developing slowly due to other circumstances, it’s possible you’ll still get a misdiagnosis.
 Many women who get ultrasounds around 6 weeks find no heartbeat and later find one.
 Your baby’s heart begins to beat around 6 weeks.
 If your due date is even a few days off, you could be misdiagnosed with a missed miscarriage.

 What about HCG blood levels to catch a missed miscarriage misdiagnosis?

 I declined HCG blood testing for the most part.
 I didn’t want one more thing to stress over.
 Why?